VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 }
 ```

-And implement it as follows:
+And implement it as follows to process the `kMessageStartGame` message:

 ```cpp
 #include <Telegram.h>